bhardwaj-gaurav/Text-Detection_GUI/README.md

 3. pip install tk / tkinter
 4. pip install Pillow

+Note:-
+* Save Tesseract file inside the root folder.
 * Image folder contain the background image of the canvas.
+* You can choose image for detection from any path from your system without changing the path inside the code.